legeiger/HomeAssistant/automation/readme.md

 Simple automations to let me know if there is a new home assistant version or if there are changes to my github stats.
 I get notifications of....
 * New Homeassistant Versions
-* New Github Stars
-* New Github Forks
-* New Github Subscribers
-* Github Issues

 ### Holiday_Birthday.yaml Automations:
 __[File Link](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/holiday_birthday.yaml)__